RECOMMENDED: BUSINESS ARTICLES

 HEADLINE: The Golem Project Aims To Decentralize Internet and Computing

 COMMENT: If you’re being held back because you lack the computing power to execute your project then this is something you might want to take a very close look.
 By using every single computer registered in its network, The Golem Project can give you the same computing power all giants of the market have.
 Very interesting stuff.
 Check the article, it may suit your business needs.
 Here’s Golem Network.

-HEADLINE: The Pirate Bay is Hijacking Visitors’ Web Browsers to Mine Cryptocurrency
+HEADLINE: The Pirate Bay is Hijacking Users’ Web Browsers to Mine Cryptocurrency

 PUBLISHER: Business Insider

 HEADLINE: By Reading This Article, You’re Mining Bitcoins

 COMMENT: This is a very good resource by Quartz to learn how mining really works in the cryptocurrency realm.
 You can see just a few good highlights below.
 There’s nothing else to say.
 Just check out the article.

 HEADLINE: Five ways work will change in the future